 - HeliVideo Productions

-UPDATE 9/25 3:53 PM – The FAA has given permission to 6 of the companies listed above.
-The also stated some other rules we did not list above such as the drone can not be flown out of the pilot’s sight, the pilot must be licensed, and a fire safety officer and an emergency medical technician must also be present on set in the event of a mishap.
+UPDATE 9/25 3:53 PM – The FAA has given permission to the companies listed above.
+They also confirm an additional set of rules.
+Drones can not be flown out of the pilot’s sight, the pilot must be licensed, and a fire safety officer and an emergency medical technician must also be present on-set in the event of a mishap.